“I have your back”

 The New York State Impaired Driver Program, also known as the IDP, is a “drug rehabilitation program within the Department of Motor Vehicles,” authorized by NYS VTL 1196.
 (It was formerly called the Drinking Driver Program.)
 Here is a link to the NYS DMV webpage for the IDP.

 The IDP is a 7-week program.
 It is held one evening per week, and each session lasts about 1.5 hours, for a total of 16 hours.
 It involves classroom instruction, and it can also result in a referral for drug and alcohol treatment (not to last longer than 8 months unless otherwise recommended by the Department of Mental Hygiene or health officials administering the program).
 We have been seeing clients consistently referred for treatment by the IDP when their alleged BAC was .15 or higher.
-Until the treatment is completed, the IDP won’t issue a Notice of Completion, meaning that; (1) you cannot regain full driving privileges; and (2) if the sentencing court ordered you to complete the IDP (as opposed to you voluntarily enrolling), it could take 8 months or longer before the court gets a notification that the program was successfully completed.
-That could mean more “control dates,” where we go back to court to give the judge a status update.
+Until the treatment is completed, the IDP won’t issue a Notice of Completion, meaning that you cannot regain full driving privileges until your suspension or revocation expires.

 When a person convicted of an alcohol-related driving offense signs up for the IDP, they (typically) become eligible for a post-conviction conditional license issued by the DMV (upon payment of a $75.00 fee).
 After a person successfully completes the IDP, and after they have paid all their fines, they (typically) become eligible for full driving privileges.
-So, if you're convicted of driving while intoxicated on January 1, and you are sentenced to a 6-month revocation of your license, there is good reason to believe you can get your full driving privileges back before July 1.
+So, if you're convicted of driving while intoxicated on January 1, and you are sentenced to a 6-month revocation of your license, there is good reason to believe you can get your full driving privileges back well before July 1.